-Last year's self-assessment and Annual Governance Statement highlighted nine areas for improvement relating to: committee reports; awareness of the code of conduct; budget deficit; changes affecting senior management; partnerships; contract management; benefit realisation; and GDPR implementation.
+Last year's self-assessment and Annual Governance Statement highlighted five areas for improvement relating to: counter fraud strategy; Public Sector Internal Audit Standards requirement for an Ethics audit, partnership framework; awareness of code of conduct requirements and GDPR implementation.
 Follow up work by Internal Audit confirms that all areas are being addressed.

-The Corporate Governance Officer's Group consisting the Monitoring Officer, Head of Finance, Head of Business Improvement & Modernisation (SIRO) reviewed the Council's arrangements against the CIPFA/Solace Framework.
-This confirmed that governance arrangements such as the Code of Conduct, Financial Regulations, and other corporate processes have operated as intended during the year.
-The Code of Corporate Governance was updated to reflect the current arrangements.
-Looking ahead, the following areas for improvement have been identified for 2018/19:
+The Corporate Governance Officer's Group consisting the Monitoring Officer, Head of Finance & Property Services (Section 151 Officer), Head of Business Improvement & Modernisation (Senior Information Risk Owner) reviewed the Council's arrangements against the CIPFA/Solace Framework in November 2019 with another meeting scheduled for March 2020.
+The latter did not take place due to the Covid-19 pandemic prompting the Council to invoke its emergency response.
+While some assurances were obtained to confirm that governance arrangements such as the Code of Conduct, Financial Regulations, and other corporate processes have operated as intended during the year, the review could not be fully completed during this period.
+Therefore, additional assurances have been obtained from the Section 151 Officer, Monitoring Officer and Head of Business Improvement & Modernisation to inform this statement.
+The Code of Corporate Governance is being updated to reflect the current arrangements and will continue to be updated to reflect developments and any further implications due to the Covid-19.